-Nicola B is textile designer at Boden.
-She says "to actually go shopping, as a girl, for your job, part of your job is brilliant".
-She says "we research like the trends, the colour pallets, start looking at what sort of shapes are coming through, new designs, and we shop sort of around the world for inspiration for vintage prints" and then comes back to the studio to design.
+00:00:20 Probably the most enjoyable part of the job is at the beginning of the season when we research like the trends, the colour pallets, start looking at what sort of shapes are coming through, new designs, and we shop sort of around the world for inspiration for vintage prints, and then bring all that information back to the office so that we can start designing.